gadicc/fetch-mock-cache/README.md

 ## TODO

+- [x] Cache request headers too and hash them in filename / key / id.
 - [ ] Browser-environment support.
 Please open an issue if you need this, and in what cases. jsdom?
-- [x] Cache request headers too and hash them in filename / key / id.
-- [ ] Handle and store invalid JSON too.
+- [ ] Handle and store invalid JSON too?